ctwoolsey/ember-paper-react/README.md

   </RPaperDialogActions>
 </RPaperDialog>
 ```
+This component adds the following attributes:
+* `@keepOpenOnClickOutside` - boolean value.
+If set to true, the dialog will not close if the user clicks outside of the background.
-This component also adds the attribute `@onDisplayed`.
-If used, the function passed to it will be called when the content
+* `@onDisplayed` - If used, the function passed to it will be called when the content
 has been displayed.
 This may be called more than once due to the nature of some components or the way React re-renders.

 ## Icons